‘A moment of self-compassion can change your entire day. A string of such moments can change the course of your life.’

 Jill has an holistic approach to health and wellbeing, and over the years has developed a keen interest in the link between mental and physical health.
 In addition to her passion for the role of food and nutrition in health and wellbeing, she has experienced for herself, the benefits of a daily mindfulness practice, and specifically Mindful Self-Compassion, on improving her emotional resilience.

-Now a Mindful Self-Compassion teacher in training, and with her professional background and experience of working with groups to facilitate lifestyle change, she is keen to share the core principles and practices of Mindful Self Compassion with others, in a supportive learning environment.
+Now a Mindful Self-Compassion teacher in training, and with her professional background and experience of working with groups to facilitate lifestyle change, she is passionate about sharing the core principles and practices of Mindful Self Compassion with others, in a supportive learning environment.

 MSC is an evidence based approach to cultivating the skill of self-compassion in daily life.
 It is based on the groundbreaking research of Kristin Neff PhD, a pioneering researcher in the field of self-compassion, and the clinical expertise of Christopher Germer PhD, a leader in the integration of mindfulness and psychotherapy.